Growing Avoiders from the Right: An Operator-Theoretic Approach: Quasi-compactness and the counting series

 where $K_{C,1}$ has finite rank (its range is supported on states of length at most $C+1$) and the tail--tail block $L_{C,1} := P_C^{>} T_{v,1} P_C^{>}$ has operator norm $<1$ (Lemma~\ref{lem:tail}, Proposition~\ref{prop:quasi}). \end{itemize}

 Point~(c) is exactly the hypothesis of Ionescu Tulcea--Marinescu and Hennion: an operator of the form

 is quasi-compact, and this is what Proposition~\ref{prop:quasi} records.
 In concrete terms, all the ``non-decaying'' behaviour of $T_{v,1}$ lives in a \emph{finite-dimensional} part (the core), while the infinite tail is uniformly contracting.
 Thus whatever we do with $T_{v,1}$ can be reduced to: control finitely many modes explicitly, and let the tail be absorbed by the contraction.
-For the Stanley--Wilf enumeration step we will only need boundedness and the induced action on a convenient dual, but quasi-compactness provides useful structural information for later refinements.
+For the operator-theoretic representation of the Stanley--Wilf counting sequence, we will only need boundedness and the induced action on a convenient dual, but quasi-compactness provides useful structural information for later refinements.

 The only remaining issue is that the Banach dual of a weighted $\ell^\infty$ on a countable set is too large and nonseparable to be convenient for counting.
 We therefore shrink the primal space slightly to enforce decay along the tail.